balajilaygude/Balaji-s_Portpolio/README.md

-I build modern, responsive, and scalable web applications with a strong focus on usability and performance.
+I build modern, responsive, and scalable web applications with a strong focus on usability and performance.I enjoy solving real-world problems through code and bringing ideas to life on the web.

 This portfolio showcases some of my work, highlighting my skills in design, development, and problem-solving.